 - Low fistulae: lay open with either fistulotomy or fistulectomy.

-- An advancement flap (a section of mucosa removed from the anal lining) may be used to close the defect once the fistula post-fistulectomy.
-A biosynthetic anal fistula plug has been developed but the National Institute for Health and Care Excellence (NICE) recommend its use only as part of a clinical trial, due to lack of evidence supporting efficacy.
+- An advancement flap (a section of mucosa removed from the anal lining) may be used to close the defect.
+This technique has been found particularly helpful in Crohn's disease.
+A biosynthetic anal fistula plug has been developed and the National Institute for Health and Care Excellence (NICE) recommends its use, providing standard consent and audit procedures are followed.

-- Clinical trials assessing adipose stem cells, collagen, dermal matrix and numerous other techniques are ongoing.
+- Clinical trials assessing adipose stem cells, collagen, dermal matrix and numerous other techniques are ongoing[14, 15].

 - Systemic infection.